replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.29, 1.30, and 1.31

 ### New Features {#new-features-1-121-0}
-* Adds the ability to download the application archive of any version including the currently deployed one.
+* Adds the ability to download the application archive for any version, including the currently deployed version, by using the `--sequence` and `--current` flags for the `kots download` command.

 ## 1.120.3